mshenoda/frr/README.md

 - Pillow: for image loading
 - pandas: for csv data handling
 - scikit-learn: to provide various metric functions
+- beautifulsoup4

 ### Install
-#### Using Nvidia GPU (Cuda 11.8)
+#### Using Nvidia GPU (Cuda 11.8), Trained and Tested with CUDA
 ```
-pip3 install tqdm matplotlib Pillow scikit-learn pandas torch --extra-index-url https://download.pytorch.org/whl/cu118
+pip3 install tqdm matplotlib Pillow scikit-learn pandas beautifulsoup4 torch --extra-index-url https://download.pytorch.org/whl/cu118
 ```

 ### Using CPU Only:
-### Although, you can use CPU Only, it would take longer time to train
+### Although, you can use CPU Only, it would take longer time to train!
 ```
-pip3 install tqdm matplotlib Pillow scikit-learn pandas torch
+pip3 install tqdm matplotlib Pillow scikit-learn pandas beautifulsoup4 torch
 ```

 ## Directory Structure